 Power pressure cookers have become a mainstay in many American kitchens due to a combination of ease-of-use and aggressive television marketing.
 The problem is that some of these devices, including the Elite Bistro Pressure Cooker, have been found to explode possibly because of unsafe overseas manufacturing techniques or defective product design.
-The Elite Bistro Pressure Cooker has the potential to cause serious 2nd and 3rd degree burns, despite users correctly following Maxi-Matic’s printed instructions.
+The Maxi-Matic Elite Bistro Pressure Cooker has the potential to cause serious 2nd and 3rd degree burns, despite users correctly following Maxi-Matic’s printed instructions.
 If you or a loved one has been hurt during a pressure cooker accident, you are not alone.
-Dozens of men and women have filed lawsuits against various pressure cooker manufacturers after being injured as a direct result of malfunctions and pressure cooker explosions.
+Hundreds of men and women have filed lawsuits against various pressure cooker manufacturers after being injured as a direct result of malfunctions and pressure cooker explosions.

 What Is A Pressure Cooker?

 Pressure cookers are a type of consumer electronic, designed to cook food using high powered steam pressure that is generated using electricity.
 Manufacturers claim these devices have the ability to cook meats and vegetables in a shorter amount of time while retaining more nutrients than traditional cooking methods.
 They are generally slightly larger than a big soup pot, with power cords that plug into wall outlets.

 The devices feature locking mechanisms on their hinged lids, which are designed to prevent home cooks from opening the cookers while in use.
 In recent years there have been reports of pressure cooker explosions, most recently from Maxi-Matic’s Elite Bistro Pressure Cooker.